Surasia/libpyinfinite/README.md

 from libpyinfinite.module.oodle.oodleDecompressor import OodleDecompressor

 decompressor = OodleDecompressor("./oo2core_8_win64.dll") # Windows 64-Bit
 decompressor = OodleDecompressor("./linoodle.so") # Linux/Linux-like.
-Do note that linoodle is only a wrapper to the DLL and it requires it to be located next to the windows DLL.
+(Requires DLL to be in the same directory.)
 ```

 #### Reading the third tag from a module instance: